 Once students have completed the Fieldwork Preliminary Risk Identification form, they will need to go through the Travel Approval Process – please look thoroughly at this link as it includes details relating to how to access travel procedures, travel approval, and travel insurance.
 The Unit Coordinator is available to help the student through this process.

 Finally, students will need to complete the Fieldwork Checklist for International Travel which can be found in the checklist section at the back of the Curtin University Fieldwork Manual.

 Yes.
 When fieldwork activity is a course requirement, as in the case of the Human Rights Project Units, students are automatically insured by Curtin University.
 There is no need to complete additional insurance forms.

 For the host organisation, the Curtin University CHRE Fieldwork Agreement Form clarifies insurances and liability with the organisation.

-For more details about insurance, please read the fieldwork @ Curtin website.
+For more details about insurance, please go to the Curtin Work Integrated Learning webpage.

 There is some flexibility around this but can be discussed with the Unit Coordinator.
 If a current workplace internship is approved, the student needs to demonstrate how the project being undertaken during the internship is significantly different from their usual work.